 Many blogs will tell you to pick your art first, but we recommend measuring up and getting an idea of what you’re looking for, before you pick your prints.
 That way, you’ll already have a good idea of what styles and sizes you’re looking for and can choose pieces that will compliment your existing decor.

-Our Inspiration gallery is a good place to start, and good old pen and paper is your friend here, too.
+Our Instagram Page is a good place to start, and good old pen and paper is your friend here, too.
 You can also use paper cut outs to help you visualise the finished result.

-Sketch out your layout before you do anything else and then proceed to step 2!
+Sketch out your layout roughly before you do anything else and then proceed to step 2!